G6EJD/ESP32-General-Purpose-Webserver/README.md

 Change the SSID and Password for your Router/network

-Add pages as required, for example to include BME280 support change change the first lines to look like this:
+Add pages as required by adding or removing '//' comments, for example to include BME280 support change change the first lines to look like this:

 //#define bme680sensor